-The top 10 best air mattresses for 2019
+The best air mattresses for 2019

 - Warranty: One year

 The King Koil Luxury Raised Air Mattress consistently ranks in the top 10 on Amazon's category bestseller list.
 But this may have as much to do with the company's mastery of search engine optimization and Amazon review gamesmanship as its ability to design a quality product.
-Fakespot currently gives this bed's customer reviews -- of which there are thousands -- a "C" grade for authenticity, which is better than the "F" is received previously.
+Fakespot currently gives this bed's customer reviews -- of which there are thousands -- a "C" grade for authenticity, which is better than the "F" it received previously.

 Still, there are a few reasons to like the King Koil Luxury Raised Air Mattress: the built-in pump is powerful enough to completely inflate the mattress in just over 3 minutes and it's quite tall, measuring about 21 inches high.

 But there are issues.
-This was one of the most pungent, plasticky-smelling air mattresses I tested.
+This was one of the most pungent, plasticky-smelling inflatable airbeds that I tested.
 It's also heavy.
-The queen-sized King Koil weighs nearly 21 pounds, though Amazon lists it at 17.
+The queen-size King Koil weighs nearly 21 pounds, though Amazon lists it at 17.
 Even when fully inflated, this mattress squishes down significantly when you try to get up from it, and I found that it repeatedly lost considerable amounts of air overnight.
 For these cardinal sins, Consumer Reports has savaged the King Koil, singling it out as one to avoid -- and I concur.

 The bottom line: Overpriced, odorous and less capable of remaining fully inflated overnight than others.

-Note: This story was originally published in June.
-It has been updated with new formatting, but the picks are unchanged from the original version.